 And as my life is saturated with the verse or passage, as I am keeping it always at the front of my mind and attaching personal meaning to it, I find that the words grow in me in a natural way that pushes me closer to Jesus in the process.

-What’s your favorite way to memorize Scripture?
+What tips for memorizing Scripture can you share with us?
 Do you find ways to saturate your life with God’s Word as you memorize?

 Meredith is the wife of an amazing husband, a lover of travel and baking, and a servant of the King of Kings.
 She writes at Life Along the Way, a project created with her husband as a place to share the ups and downs of their lives following Christ and to explore what it means to live life based on the Bible.
 Connect with her on Facebook, Pinterest, Twitter, or Instagram!